Keyfactor/hashicorp-vault-orchestrator/docsource/hcvkvpem.md

 The Hashicorp Vault Key-Value PEM Certificate Store manages certificates in the PEM format that are stored in the Hashicorp Vault Key-Value secrets engine.
 As of version 4.0+ of this integration, each HCVKVPEM certificate store maps to a single certificate secret (plus an optional, separate private key secret) — the same "one store, one secret" model already used by HCVKVJKS, HCVKVP12, and HCVKVPFX — rather than a folder that could contain many certificate entries across sub-paths.

 > :warning: **Breaking change note for existing HCVKVPEM stores (upgrading from a version prior to 4.0):** `StorePath` used to be a folder path that could contain many certificates, optionally including sub-paths (via the now-removed `SubfolderInventory` field).
 It now points directly to the single secret containing the certificate.
-The private key, which used to live as a `private_key` property alongside `certificate` in that same secret, is now read from a separate secret referenced by the new `PassphrasePath` field.
+The private key, which used to live as a `private_key` property alongside `certificate` in that same secret, is now read from a separate secret referenced by the new `PrivateKeyPath` field.
 Existing HCVKVPEM certificate stores must be reconfigured after upgrading — there is no automatic migration.

 ## Requirements